hp-no/cs30-major-project/reflection.md

 # Reflection

 ## Advice to self if I did this project again:
-I would probably cut the time in learning three.js in half so I could put more time into coding, or just avoid making the project in 3D altogether.
-Working with 3D has been kind of a nightmare, and I think I could've gone farther and made more progress quicker if I had stuck to the 2D plane.
+I would probably shorten the time I spent looking into different methods for a 3D program, and put more of that time into learning the three.js docs to have gotten a better feel for the functions and code.
+If I did this project again, I might just avoid using 3D elements or least not have the project be based so heavily on the 3D plane.
+Working and getting used to the nuances of working in 3D has been kind of a nightmare, and I think I could've done more or made faster progress had I made the program just a bit less reliant on the 3D aspect.

 ## Most difficult part of the project: